Rank | Picture | Name | Rating | Shop |

 There are many varieties of greenhouses, and it is up to you to decide what you want, but I highly recommend these options and wish you the best of luck in your gardening adventures.

 Lindsey Hyland grew up in Arizona where she studied at the University of Arizona’s Controlled Environment Agriculture Center.
-She furthered her gardening education by working on various organic farms in both rural and urban settings.
-She started UrbanOrganicYield.com to discuss gardening tips and tactics.
-Whether it’s succulents and houseplants or vegetables and herbs, growing and caring for just about anything in a garden gets her excited.
-She is especially passionate about sustainable ways to better run small-scale farms, hydroponics, urban farming, and indoor gardening.
+She continued her gardening education by working on organic farms in both rural and urban settings.
+She started UrbanOrganicYield.com to share gardening tips and tactics.
+She’s happy to talk about succulents and houseplants or vegetables and herbs – or just about anything in a backyard garden or hydroponics garden.